oracle/oci-go-sdk/README.md

 }
 ```

-- *Making calls*: after successfully creating client, you can now make calls to the service.
-Generally all operations
+- *Making calls*: After successfully creating client, you can now make calls to the service.
+Generally all functions associated with an operation
-functions take in  a [`context.Context`](https://golang.org/pkg/context/) and a struct that wraps all input parameters.
-The return is usually a response struct
+accept [`context.Context`](https://golang.org/pkg/context/) and a struct that wraps all input parameters.
+The functions then return a response struct
-containing the desired data,  and an error struct describing the error if there was one, eg:
+that contains the desired data, and an error struct that describes the error if an error ocurrs.

+For example:
 ```go
 response, err := client.GetGroup(context.Background(), identity.GetGroupRequest{GroupId:id})
 if err != nil {